srigundavelli/srigundavelli.github.io/_pages/about.md

   - /about.html
 ---

+I am a researcher at Cisco Systems working on enterprise wireless architecture and standards.
+I collaborate with teams across Cisco, IETF, Wireless Broadband Alliance, and the Wi-Fi Alliance on next generation wireless architectures.

-My expertise is in Wi-Fi and Cellular technologies, with a strong focus on enterprise wireless architectures.
-Currently, I am part of Cisco's Enterprise Wireless CTO team, contributing to innovation and strategy in the wireless domain.
-Beyond Cisco, I co-chair three working groups (in WBA, in WFA  and at IETF), driving wireless standards.
+I am part of Cisco’s Enterprise Wireless CTO team, where I drive innovation, lead standards efforts, and influence product and technology strategy.
+I co chair working groups in the Wireless Broadband Alliance, the Wi-Fi Alliance, and the IETF, helping advance wireless standards and building a better Internet.

+I lead industry work on Wi-Fi Broadcast in both the Wi-Fi Alliance and the Wireless Broadband Alliance, including system architecture, use cases, and deployment models for broadcast delivery over Wi-Fi networks.

+A major focus of my current work is enabling mission critical services over Wi-Fi.
+This includes emergency calling, National Security and Emergency Preparedness services, and Public Warning and Emergency Alerts.
+I drive the architecture and industry alignment for these capabilities within the Wireless Broadband Alliance and am working to shape policy direction to enable emergency calling over Wi-Fi using native device dialers and manufacturer installed emergency Passpoint profiles.

+I lead Wi-Fi and cellular convergence work in the Wireless Broadband Alliance, driving architecture to reduce handover latency between Wi-Fi and cellular through predictive vector roaming.

-I have been fortunate to be granted more than 150 patents in mobile communications and to publish over 25 IETF RFC standards.
-I enjoy collaborating with others to drive innovation and for building a better internet.
+I hold more than 175 patents in mobile and wireless communications and have authored or co-authored over 29 IETF RFCs.
+I hold a Master’s degree in Computer Engineering.

-My current mission is to enable Wi-Fi to support mission-critical services (E-911, National Security/Emergency Preparedness (NS/EP), and Public Warning Systems) to realize greater access to emergency services and save lives in critical situations.

-Outside of work, I enjoy long cycling rides.
+Outside work, I enjoy long cycling rides.